Call for Scores 2019:

 Many music teachers struggle to find new “classical” repertoire for their students (or themselves) that is written by living composers, and composers frequently have a difficult time having their works discovered by performers who they aren’t directly connected with.
 With these anthologies, NewMusicShelf hopes to bridge the gap between the two communities, and introduce young performers and their teachers to a broader range of composers who are living and working today.
 Because NMS is composer-forward, the anthologies are also intended to offer composers broader exposure of their works along with fair royalties for their use.

 How many anthologies has NMS published so far?

 NewMusicShelf has published four volumes to date: Soprano, Mezzo-soprano, Tenor, and Baritone.
-In 2019, NMS will publish (or begin work) on volumes for viola, solo piano, and alto saxophone.
+NMS is currently in the process of publishing volumes for viola, solo piano, and alto saxophone.
 NMS has also published a volume of piano etudes.

 I have another question